 By David Burke

-Note: David Burke is the founder of Citizens Take Action, a civic engagement nonprofit and is currently a candidate for the City Council in Cypress.
+Editor’s Note: David Burke is an attorney and the founder of Citizens Take Action, a nonprofit organization promoting civic engagement.